ktruo010/theZ_project/README.md

+# What is it?
-This is a projec that utilizes ReactJS.
-The application pulls in data from a simulated JSON server with json-server.
+This is a website that pulls insurance provider and quote information from a JSON file and displays that information in a user-friendly listing for the consumer to view, compare and sort.

-INSTRUCTIONS:
+# Technologies Used:
+    Framework: ReactJS (Hooks, Classes)
+    Data: JSON, json-server NPM

+# Installation Instructions:
+In the command line:
-1. "npm i" on the root folder
+    1. Run "npm i" in the root folder
-2. "npm i" in the /client folder
+    2. Run "npm i" in the /client folder
-3. on the root folder run "npm run start"
+    3. Run "npm run start" in root folder